 At around 30 to 40 minutes you will reach a cave temple, complete with a reclined statue of Buddha.
 There are also some pretty good views from here.

 To get to the top means moving beyond the cave temple.
 Here the path disappears and you begin clambering over rocks, which are slippery with dust – even with good walking shoes on.
 We pressed on.
 Just before the summit, the trail narrows even more and becomes a bit of a bottle-neck.
 It reminded me of the pictures I had seen of queues of climbers waiting to reach the summit of Mount Everest.
-There was an interesting mix of people trying to get to the top, some tourists and quite a number of locals – who were making the climb is sandals or bare feet.
-At this point, there is a narrow space you have to scramble through to get to the plateau atop of the rock.
+There was an interesting mix of people trying to get to the top, some tourists and quite a number of locals – who were making the climb in sandals or bare feet.
+At this point, there is a narrow space you have to scramble through to get to the plateau atop the rock.
 Concerned about my camera and my size being able to get through the gap I decided to hold up but Karen, ever determined went on.
-With the aid of some friendly tourists and Sri Lanka soldiers who just happened to be climbing the rock she made it through.
+With the aid of some friendly tourists and Sri Lanka soldiers who just happened to be climbing the rock, she made it through.

 The pictures that Karen took from the top show why people make the effort.
 There are spectacular views across the jungle towards the Lion Rock of Sigiriya Fortress and Palace.